 I began my career as matchmaker in 1989, before the advent of the internet and proliferation of online dating.
-I was trained as an attorney and continue to have a passion for bring people together.
+I was trained as an attorney and I continue to have a passion for bringing people together.

 These two qualities combine to make me a genuine advocate for people seeking a happy, committed relationship.

 I began by building a network of desirable single professionals, making successful matches among my original ‘charter members’ and observing what worked and what didn’t.
 My company has been built on deep personal relationships with my members, as well as an evolving pool of contacts and affiliates, in the Washington/Baltimore area and beyond.

 As a result of the positive results I began to achieve, I conducted workshops and presented lectures to various singles’ groups to educate attendees on ways to maximize their success.
 I was also fortunate to have been featured in various newspaper and magazine articles, as well as on Public Television and National Public Radio.

 Ironically, it was while enjoying this success as a matchmaker, that I had to come to terms with my own troubled marriage.
 After trying for years, with the support of several couples’ therapists, to repair and salvage my marriage of ten years, it sadly ended in separation and divorce.
 At that time, I instituted a policy of not dating anyone I worked with professionally, and vice versa.
 As a single Mom of two children, one with special needs, I came to learn personally what my best clients already understood: how hard it can be to even start the process of looking for an eligible partner.